Mucosolvan/writeups/34C3/nohtyp1/README.md

 	value ^= 21
 	return chr(value)
 ```
 Firstly, we know that our flag will begin with `34C3_`.
-Using `reverse` we can guess last 5 characters of the flag, which are `tzzzz`.
+Using `reverse` we can deduce last 5 characters of the flag, which are `tzzzz`.
 That means we know one more character - before `tzzzz` we need an underscore, so using that we can get next character from the beginning, which is `m`.
 That leads us to a guess, since we need to fit `mo4r` into our string, let's do it right now, and add `_` after.
 Once again, decoding characters from the end gives us this part of flag: `34C3_mo4r_****4kes_tzzzz`.

-Right now we can wither bruteforce last 4 characters and check the md5sum, or bruteforce and see if it makes sense in leet speak :D I've done the latter, and our flag is `34C3_mo4r_schn4kes_tzzzz`.
+Right now we can either bruteforce last 4 characters and check the md5sum, or bruteforce and see if it makes sense in leet speak :D I've done the latter, and our flag is `34C3_mo4r_schn4kes_tzzzz`.